rmorais/checkoutKata/README.md

 ```
 sbt test
 ```
-If you want run an interactive session, just type"
+If you want run an interactive session, just type:

 ```
 sbt run